 CA = Total customers acquired

 We mention ‘sales’ above which, typically, tend not to be associated with ecommerce.
-But some companies may have a sales team to explore and close wholesale opportunities.
+However some companies may have a sales team to explore and close wholesale opportunities.
 You can see how the above equation takes into account all costs associated with acquiring a customer in a particular period.

 Analysing by Campaign or Channel

-If you want to analyse the cost of acquisition on a campaign or channel basis, then you’re going to have to start attributing things such as the proportion of time spent on particular campaigns or channels in order to work out the corresponding wages.
+If you want to analyse the cost of acquisition on a campaign or channel basis, then you’re going to have to start attributing things such as the proportion of time spent on particular campaigns or channels to work out the corresponding wages.

-To calculate this, just split each campaign into the costs that went towards attracting and converting returning customers and the cost involved in attracting and converting new customers.
+To calculate this, just split each campaign into the costs that went towards attracting and converting returning customers and the costs involved in attracting and converting new customers.
 You then have the total cost associated with the acquisition from that campaign.
-To work out total channel cost just add together the total campaigns associated with that channel.
-It is actually very useful to analyse what channels and campaigns are good at attracting or converting customers.
+To work out the total channel cost just add together the total campaigns associated with that channel.
+It is very useful to analyse what channels and campaigns are good at attracting or converting customers.

 This can all easily get a bit messy.
 However, if you are spending a significant amount of money on these channels I would highly recommend taking the time to try and work this out.
-You may find out that a channel you thought was very profitable actually isn’t at all, or vice versa.
+You may find out that a channel you thought was very profitable isn’t at all, or vice versa.